Devsh-Graphics-Programming/TerraInfra/docs/getting-started.md

 - Never commit private keys, PATs, webhook secrets, state files, `.terraform/`, or `*.agekey`.
 - Keep `.env` local only; rotate creds if it ever leaks.
 - SOPS-encrypted YAMLs are fine in git; only the public age key sits in `.sops.yaml`.
-- Provider test fixtures under `provider/` use dummy keys; scanners may flag them—review before whitelisting.
+- Provider test fixtures under `provider/` use dummy keys; scanners may flag them; review before whitelisting.

 ### Data volume unlock (LUKS)
 - Systemd service `ensure-data-mount.service` unlocks and mounts `/mnt/data` on every boot using `LUKS_KEY_URL` or bucket creds from `/etc/default/terra-data`.